-The paper archive of the former regulators of commercial broadcasting from 1955 are held at Bournemouth University and have managed by staff at the Centre for Media History.
+The paper archive of the former regulators of commercial broadcasting from 1955 is held at Bournemouth University and is managed by staff at the Centre for Media History.
 The archive has become a major resource for broadcasting historians.

 The AHRC-funded Felicity Wells Memorial Collection of Independent Radio (1973-1990) brings together materials originally created as the Independent Local Radio (ILR) Sharing Scheme for which those working in features, drama, music and news departments of commercial radio could offer their work to be used throughout the UK.

 This JISC-funded resource brings together some 4,000 hours of content from the collections of the London Broadcasting Company/ Independent Radio News Archive, from its beginnings in 1973 up to 1995.
 A summary of the project can be found on the JISC website.

 This AHRC-funded resource, approximately 1300 individual programmes, is a unique opportunity to listen again to programmes that were deposited with the Wessex Film and Sound Archive at the Hampshire Record Office by independent local radio stations (ILRs) in the Central Southern (Dorset, Hampshire and Berkshire) area.

 The Public Relations Research Group is linked with the Centre for Media History due to their strong interest in the history of public relations.
 Bournemouth University hosts the annual International History of Public Relations Conference, which started in 2010.
 It is the main international event for scholars in the field of PR history.
 In addition to its Proceedings, the IHPRC has spurred a flowering of scholarship and publication in book and article form.
 Each year, the conference attracts papers from up to 18 different countries and subsequently plays an important role in revising the history of public relations.